BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api-user-management-auth.md

     }
     ```

-Note: The `application_id` field is used to associate the user with a specific application using CosmicSyncCore.
+Note: The `application_id` field is used to associate the user with a specific application using CivicBase.

 ## User Authentication